tranhelen/tranhelen/_posts/2019-04-08-inevitabilityofyou.md

 <hr class="--small" />

 This entire time I thought, 'strengths make things easy,' but it goes deeper than that.
-Strengths are what happens if you don't _try_ to do anything.
-If you get out of your own way.
+Strengths will run even if you don't _try_ to do anything.
 It takes some time to understand what that really means for you but you have to let time pass.
+Get out of your own way.
 It's all instinct.